JurgenMik/Intro_to_Java_creating_GUI/README.md

 # intro_toJava_creating_GUI

-// Introduction to Java and creating Graphical User Interfaces
+// First Introduction to Java
+// I chose creating Graphical User Interfaces for the introduction in order to get a better understanding of the "general purpose" and syntax of Java.